Q: What federal regulations govern the approval of pesticides for use on conventional and organic crops?

 Q: What is the status of CDPR’s proposed regulation regarding additional protections for children and staff on school campuses built near agriculture fields when fumigants are applied?

 A: On January 1, 2018, a new regulation was implemented that provides annual notification to schools about pesticides that may be applied within ¼ mile of a school.
-Through this website you can sign up to receive email notifications to learn when a fumigant will be applied near schools in the pilot project.
+Through this website you can sign up to receive an email or text notification to learn when a fumigant will be applied near schools in the pilot project.